TheDrHobo/thedrhobo.github.io/_posts/2025-11-06-top-10-video-games.md

 <details>
 <summary><strong>🎮 Favorite Moment</strong></summary>
-<blockquote style="font-style: italic; margin-top: 0.5em;">Seeing the sunset over hyrule castle and having night fall....the realisation that this game had a dynamic day and night system had me in wonder; i also remember feeling immensly proud of myself when, at about 12 years old, I finished the final ganon fight</blockquote>
+<blockquote style="font-style: italic; margin-top: 0.5em;">Seeing the sunset over hyrule castle and having night fall....the realisation that this game had a dynamic day and night system had me in wonder; I also remember feeling immensly proud of myself when, at about 12 years old, I finished the final ganon fight</blockquote>
 </details>

 ---